zoutepopcorn/ttn_tools/README.md

 # The Things Network tools

-The first tool can connect your The Things Network devices to a websocket, for free :D. A html page that will connect to mqtt and load your the things network messages live, without using a paid webserver.
+The first tool can connect your The Things Network devices to a websocket, for free :D. A html page that will connect to mqtt and load your the things network messages live, without using a paid webserver

 ![alt tag](https://i.snag.gy/yBG2kT.jpg)